 The opposite of subscriber engagement is spam complaints.

-Almost every ISP has the spam/ junk button on which users can click easily.
+Almost every ISP has a spam/ junk button on which users can click easily.
 These reports speak to the mailbox owners, and you are judged on the number of people who think your product is undesirable.
 If you have high complaint rates, your email deliverability rates would be affected.

 On the other hand, if your subscribers mark your emails from the spam folders as not spam, it will drastically improve your deliverability and inbox placement rate.
 This can improve your email reputation with the Mailbox Providers.